charlesll/rampy/README.md

 Optional dependencies:

-- gcvspline (you need a working FORTRAN compiler for its installation...
-Warning Windows users!
-Check you FORTRAN compiler!)
+- gcvspline (you need a working FORTRAN compiler for its installation.
+To avoid this problem under Windows, wheels for Python 2.7, 3.4 and 3.6 are provided for 64 bit Windows, and a wheel for Python 3.6 is provided for Windows 32 bits.
+If installation fails, please check if is due to a fortran compiler issue.)

 *Installation of gcvspline is necessary for use of the rampy.rameau() class.*